ilosazolo/grave-art/README.md

 # grave-art
-a place to give you art a grave where it stays forever.
+a place to give your art a grave where it stays forever.